 Application Deadline: Friday, April 7th at 9:00am ET.

 The Responsible Investment Association (RIA) invites its Members to submit an application to serve on the RIA Board of Directors.
 The Board has one seat up for election in 2023.
-These elected positions will be voted on by RIA Members via electronic ballot in advance of the Annual General Meeting, which will take place in person on Wednesday, June 7th, 2023 at 8:00am ET.
+RIA Members will vote via electronic ballot in advance of the Annual General Meeting, which will take place in person on Wednesday, June 7th, 2023 at 8:00am ET.

 1. Director Responsibilities